Longtime AFL-CIO President Richard Trumka dies at age 72

 Senate Majority Leader Chuck Schumer announced Trumka's death from the Senate floor.
 “The working people of America have lost a fierce warrior at a time when we needed him most," he said.

 A burly man with thick eyebrows and a bushy mustache, Trumka was the son and grandson of coal miners.
-He grew up in the small southeast Pennsylvania town of Nemacolin, where he worked as a coal miner while attending Penn State University.
+He grew up in the small southwest Pennsylvania town of Nemacolin.
+He worked as a coal miner while attending Penn State University.

-He was elected in 1982 at age 33 as the youngest president of the United Mine Workers of America, pledging that the then-troubled union “shall rise again.”
+Trumka was tough and combative, a throwback to an old guard of union leaders from the labor movement's heyday.
+But he rose in a distinctly different era, as trade union membership declined and labor’s political power dwindled.
+He often focused on making the case for unions to the white working class who have turned away from Democrats.

+He met with then-President Donald Trump but also forcefully criticized him, calling Trump a “fraud” who had “deceived” the working class.

+Until his sudden death, he used his power to push for health care legislation, expanded workers rights and infrastructure spending.

+Trumka burst into national union politics as a youthful 33-year-old lawyer and former coal miner when he became the United Mine Workers of America’s president in 1982.
+Pledging the economically troubled union “shall rise again,” Trumka beat sitting president Sam Church by a 2-to-1 margin and would serve in the role until he became the AFL-CIO’s secretary-treasurer in 1995.

-There, he led a successful strike against the Pittston Coal Company, which tried to avoid paying into an industrywide health and pension fund, the union’s website said.
+There, he led a successful strike against the Pittston Coal Company, which tried to avoid paying into an industrywide health and pension fund.

+“I’d like to retire at this job,” Trumka said in 1987.
+“If I could write my job description for the rest of my life, this would be it.”

 At age 43, Trumka led a nationwide strike against Peabody Coal in 1993.
 During the walk-off, he stirred controversy.

-Note: This story has been corrected to show that Nemacolin is in southwest Pennsylvania, not southeast.